5 ways to keep your employees happy at work

 4. Help employees feel at home

 “Travelers do not like being cooped up in one or two rooms, especially when it is a long-term engagement—four days or more,” said Mazzola.
-He’s found that the number one thing employees at his company want on long work trips is more space to spread out.
+As he’s explored how to keep employees happy at work, he's found that the number one thing employees at his company want on long work trips is more space to spread out.
 “The second thing they want is flexibility.
 Having a full kitchen lets a traveler shop at the local grocery store for meals, and then flop down on the couch after a long day—to turn on the TV and have a relaxing dinner.”

 As Mazzola said, “Not dining out three times a day on the road means real cost savings for us,” so it’s a win-win for both employees and their employer.